arimasu/multiverse/README.md

 ### The quick and dirty way:

-Just copy-paste the code out of the `multiverse.pde` sketch or download the entire repo as a .zip file and access the code that way.
+Just copy-paste the code out of the [multiverse.pdf](multiverse/multiverse.pde) sketch or download the entire repo as a .zip file and access the code that way.

 ### The Git way: